 Let’s also look at Einhorn, a Berlin-based purpose-driven condom/tampon company.
 Every step of the way, they’ve tracked and reduced their carbon footprint, they’ve made sure the gender pay gap is bridged, they’ve reinvested their profit back into the company and its employees to support their purpose of being a force for good in the world, rather than selling out to the highest bidder, bending to investors and, like in the unfortunate case of Etsy, losing sight of their mission entirely.
 Einhorn shows that profit and purpose are not mutually exclusive.
 Indeed sacrificing growth is not something of concern to their Managing Director, Waldemar Zeiler, referring in his book Unfuck the Economy to how never-ending growth, in the medical world, goes by another name: cancer.

 So why should a coworking space not also be purpose-driven?
 As a steady and 100% independently owned and operated business, we’re in the luxury position of being able to pursue anything we want, without having to appease stakeholders.
 So we asked ourselves: “What do we think is important?
 What kind of impact do we as a space want to leave behind?”

 The great thing about this question is that it can be applied, not only to us, as coworking space operators, but to our members too.
 What do we mean by that?

-While some coworking spaces with a social entrepreneurship slant only allow people working on social projects to join their spaces, we don’t think you need to saving the world to help save the world.
+While some coworking spaces with a social entrepreneurship slant only allow people working on social projects to join their spaces, we don’t think you need to be saving the world to help save the world.
 In other words, you shouldn’t need to be a member of an out-and-out social entrepreneurship coworking space to be able to make a difference.
 While we’re in awe of everything social spaces do and the hugely positive impact social startups have, we think even those people whose primary focus is not necessarily world peace should at least be allowed the opportunity to improve the world in one way or another.